-4.1.2.3 Guidance for the Implementation of Method 5035
+4.1.2.2 Guidance for the Implementation of Method 5035

-Since it is anticipated that cohesive soils (and other aggregate granular material) will primarily be the matrices of interest and Method 5035 will primarily be used to perform both the low-level and high-level VOC analyses, the implementation of Method 5035 for cohesive soils will be discussed in additional detail (based upon this guidance and the guidance presented in SW-846).
-This section of document addresses several implementation problems that arise when samples are collected using sampling protocol 2.
+It is anticipated that cohesive soils (and other aggregate granular material) will primarily be the matrices of interest and Method 5035 will primarily be used to perform both the low-level and high-level VOC analyses.
+If other methods are necessary, the SOP for that method will be added to the applicable Field Sampling Plan.